lauracondon/pands-project2021/README.md

 set_2 = iris[iris["class"] == "Iris-versicolor"]
 set_3 = iris[iris["class"] == "Iris-virginica"]
 ```
-Scatterplots are....
-Before we can create scatterplots using the dataset, it first needs to be divided into sets based off each class of iris.
-This is because..
+Scatterplots are used to visualize the relationship between two variables thus allowing us to determine if there are correlations between them [21].
+In a scatterplot, each value in the dataset is represented by a marker.
+Before creating scatterplots, the dataset is divided into subsets (set_1, set_2, set_3) according to each class of iris [22].

 ```
 plt.rc("grid", linestyle = "dotted", color = "gray", alpha = 0.7)